maul-esel/COM-Classes/spec.markdown

 field	| description
 --------|-------------------------------------------------------------------------
-`ref`	| contains a pointer to the VARIANT structure in memory `vt`	| contains the variable tpye, as defined e.g. in the VARENUM helper class `value`	| contains the value: an integer, string or COM wrapper object
+`ref`	| contains a pointer to the VARIANT structure in memory `vt`	| contains the variable type, as defined e.g. in the VARENUM helper class `value`	| contains the value: an integer, string or COM wrapper object

 A COM method that accepts a `VARIANT` should receive the `ref` field with a type of `"Ptr"`.